Easy RISC-V

 Introduction

-Inspired by Easy 6502 by Nick Morgan, this is a quick-ish introduction to RISC-V assembly programming.
-This introduction is intended for those with a basic familiarity with low level computer science concepts, but unfamiliar with RISC-V. If you’re curious about RISC-V, I hope this will be a good start to your journey to learning about it.
+Inspired by Easy 6502 by Nick Morgan, this is a quick-ish introductory tutorial to RISC-V assembly programming.
+This tutorial is intended for those with a basic familiarity with low level computer science concepts, but unfamiliar with RISC-V. If you’re curious about RISC-V, I hope this will be a good start to your journey to learning about it.

 RISC-V (pronounced “risk-five”), as its name suggests, is RISC (Reduced instruction set computer) architecture.
 Having started its life at UC Berkerley, RISC-V has bred a lively community of students, researchers, engineers and hobbyists working on software and hardware.
 Some highlights of RISC-V include:

-RISC-V is less mature than more established architectures like x86 or Arm, but it is already gaining steam real quick and has found great success in many areas of application, such as embedded systems, custom processors, education, and research.
+RISC-V is less mature than more established architectures like x86 or Arm, but it is quickly gaining steam and has found great success in many areas of application, such as embedded systems, custom processors, education, and research.

 Speaking of instructions we will cover, why don’t we meet the 45 of them right here and now: